s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/PHB/phb_00.md

 \columnbreak

 The Force and technology are also a favored tool of villains.
 Many adventures are driven by the machinations of casters who are hell-bent on using power for some ill end.
-A mercenary leader subjugates the surrounding community, a renegade Sith saps the life from their victims, a vindictive droid takes over a space station with the intent of destroying its oppressors—these are just a few of the threats that adventurers might face.
+A mercenary leader subjugates the surrounding community, a renegade Sith saps the life from their victims, a vindictive droid takes over a space station with the intent of destroying its oppressorsâ€”these are just a few of the threats that adventurers might face.
 With power of their own, in the form of the Force and special items, the adventurers might prevail!

 ### The Three Pillars of Adventuring
 Adventurers can try to do anything their players can imagine, but it can be helpful to talk about their activities in three broad categories: exploration, social interaction, and combat.